Degoot-AM/.github/profile/README.md

 ## The Data Science Cluster

-Data Science is a new cluster within the Research Services.
-The cluster’s Data Science and Artificial Intelligence (AI) ecosystem includes the following three (3) departments and Center:
+Data Science is a new cluster within the Medical Research Council (MRC) unit The Gambia at London School for Hygiene & Tropical Medicine (LSHTM).
+The cluster’s
+Data Science and Artificial Intelligence (AI) ecosystem includes the following four departments and Center:

 1. Applications Development & e-Health (ADH)
 2. Data Management & Architecture (DMA)